 A nilshai is a stranger to the Material Plane and is almost always on a mission when encountered.
-It may be in search of a magic item, spying on local residents, or looking for intelligent humanoid slaves to carry off to its alien home.
+It may be in search of a magic item, spying on local residents, or looking for intellicarry off to its alien home.
 Whatever its purpose, it brooks no interference from denizens of the Material Plane.
-It uses its spells profligately, figuring that any threat deserves the quickest possible death.
+It uses denizens of the Material Pla its spells profligately, figuring that any threat deserves the quickest possible death.
 A common tactic against magicusing foes is to cast a spell and then ready a dispel magic to counterspell in the same round.